 Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 Fleeing, unarmed people shot in the back.
-Mentally ill men and women, not suspected of any crime, tasered while they lay on the ground.
+Mentally ill men and women, not suspected of any crime, immobilized by a Taser while they lay on the ground.
 People already detained or incapacitated who were beaten, with police accounts falsely describing the force as necessary.

-A 161-page report from the Justice Department details harrowing accounts of excessive force by the Chicago Police Department, and highlights systemic failures that allow the violence to continue even as members of the public attempt to protest or report the brutality.
+A 161-page report from the Justice Department details harrowing accounts of excessive force by the Chicago Police Department and highlights systemic failures that allow the violence to continue even as members of the public attempt to protest or report the brutality.

 The investigation was launched after the death of Laquan McDonald in 2014 put Chicago's policing practices in the spotlight.
-Video released by court order showed a police officer shot the black teenager in the back.
+Video released by court order showed a police officer shooting the black teenager in the back.

 The report found an ongoing "pattern or practice" of unreasonable and excessive force — not a series of isolated events.
 And the violations are rarely punished, the DOJ says, as officers' descriptions of encounters are taken "at face value" even when there's contradictory evidence.